 Security breaches affecting millions of consumers are shining an enormous new spotlight on cybersecurity concerns and risks.

-- In a security operations center – the responsibility of which is to reduce risk – DevOps can help identify process bottlenecks, playbook misstep problems, and other issues that can leave the organization open to risk
+- In a security operations center – the responsibility of which is to reduce risk – DevOps can help identify process bottlenecks, playbook misstep problems, and other issues that can leave the organization open to risk.

-- What leaders should do to push DevOps in their security operations centers, in order to reduce the most risk in the shortest period of time?
+- What should leaders do to push DevOps in their security operations centers, in order to reduce the most risk in the shortest period of time?